Bioconductor/BBS-provision-cookbook/README.md

 <a name="ResolveDependencies"></a>
 ### Resolve dependencies

 Chef itself does not resolve cookbook dependencies.
-All dependencies are assumed to either be installed on the Chef server or available from the official Chef Supermarket.
+When a recipe is run on a node, all dependencies are assumed to either be installed on the Chef server or available from the official Chef Supermarket.

-To get the necessary cookbook dependencies to the Chef server we use Berkshelf.
-Berkshelf is a dependency manager for Chef cookbooks and it is now included in the Chef DK.
-It (or something similar) is needed to get cookbook dependencies from locations other than the Chef Supermarket such as GitHub or a local path.
+Berkshelf is a dependency manager for Chef cookbooks and is included in the Chef DK.
+It (or something similar) is needed to get cookbook dependencies from locations other than the Chef Supermarket such as GitHub or a local path and upload them to the Chef server.

 If you don't have Chef DK installed you can get Berkshelf with